 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (see withdrawal dates explained for more information).

-- Identify and analyse advanced management accounting techniques to analyse, data sets and produce information for management decision making.
+- LO1: Identify management accounting techniques to analyse data sets and produce information for management decision making.

 |Band||CSP Student Contribution||Full Fee Paying (domestic)||Field of Education|